Brian-Lovell/Brian-Lovell/README.md

 - 👋 Hi, I’m @Brian-Lovell
 - 👀 I’m interested in programming and virtual technology!
-- 🌱 I’m currently learning front end web dev and Nutanix tech
+- 🌱 I’m currently learning Software Engineering at WGU!
 - 📫 How to reach me brian.lovell@outlook.com

 <!---